 - First responders.

-The District does have locations to accommodate burial of human remains; however, the space limitations and locations may not be suited for mass burial or infected or contagious remains.
-The District currently has no crematorium.
-All human remains to be cremated must be transported out of state.
+The District has locations to accommodate burial of human remains; however, due to space limitations and locations, such sites may not be suitable for mass burial of infected or contagious remains.
+The District currently has no crematorium; therefore, all human remains to be cremated must be transported out of state.

 Special rules apply in cases of death from the following diseases: